ArijusGrotuzas/SimpleRayTracer/README.md

 ![ray-sphere](https://latex.codecogs.com/svg.image?\left\|&space;o&space;&plus;&space;dt&space;-&space;c\right\|^2&space;=&space;r^2)

-where `o` is the origin of the ray, `d` is a unit vector that describes direction of the ray, and `t` is a scalar that describes a point along the ray.
+where `o` is the origin of the ray, `d` is a unit vector that describes the direction of the ray, and `t` is a scalar that describes a point along the ray.
 If we solve for `t` we get:

 ![a](https://latex.codecogs.com/svg.image?a&space;=&space;\left\|&space;d\right\|^2&space;=&space;1)